Shenley Church End: Civil parish

 Today, the historic village is the core of the civil parish that bears its name.
 The parish is bounded by V3 Fulmer Street, V4 Watling Street, H5 Portway and H6 Childs Way.
 The parish includes Shenley Hill, Grange Farm, Crownhill, Oakhill/Woodhill, Shenley Wood (including Medbourne), Shenley Church End and Oxley Park.
-On pre-designation maps, the area now occupied by Oakhill, Woodhill, Oxley Park and Whitney was called Shelley Common: MKDC did not name this grid-square.

 The parish is bounded to the north-east by V4 Watling Street, to the north-west by the border with Calverton parish, to the south-west by the city boundary with the Buckinghamshire Council unitary authority (at Whaddon) and to the south-east by H6 Childs Way.
 These are the other neighbourhoods that that comprise the civil parish:

-Oxley Park
+Oxley Park and Whitney

 Oxley Park, primarily a residential area, is relatively young district having been formed via a development framework in 2004.
 The street naming convention is based on the Silver Screen era of Film, with surnames of film stars forming street names.
 For example, Audrey Hepburn provides the name of Hepburn Crescent.
+The development includes Oxley Woods, a nationally notable architecture-led development.

-It is also the location of a site of special scientific interest, Oxley Mead, and a nationally notable architecture-led development, Oxley Woods.
+Oxley Mead, a site of special scientific interest, separates Oxley Park from Whitney, a smaller residential development but whose name is used by the Ordnance Survey for both neighbourhoods.

+These two neighbourhoods lie on what was once the site of an Iron Age settlement.
+Both developments lie on the former lands of "Shenley Common Farm". which, in 1771, was farmed by one Isaac Whitney.